trunkslamchest/smart_app/README.md

 # Introduction
   ### Description
-  SmartApp is a trivia application designed for people who love trivia, love to test their knowledge, and/or religiously watch Jeopardy.
+  SmartApp™ is a trivia application designed for people who love trivia, love to test their knowledge, and/or religiously watch Jeopardy.
 SmartApp utilizes the Open Trivia Database for it's trivia dataset.
 Answer Questions.
 Unlock Achievements.
 Improve Your Rank.
 Climb The Leaderboards.
 Get Smart.

   ### Key Features
   - 250 trivia questions to answer